see all...Viewing 3 out of 9 projects

-In May 2010, Tyler was exposed to an Amazonian rainforest community named Añangu located off the Napo River in Ecuador's most biologically diverse Runa.
+In May 2010, I was exposed to an Amazonian rainforest community named Añangu located off the Napo River in Ecuador's most biologically diverse Runa.
 This community is defined by its social and ecological relationship to its environment.
 Runa, meaning, “Fully living human being,” in the native Quichua language, is living with connection to the river, the land, and the community.
 This eco-physical and social condition has no obvious economic value, nonetheless is 100% sustainable.
-This experience diversified his interest in the physical and social landscape and has driven my exposure towards design as a tool for change.
+This experience diversified my interest in the physical and social landscape and has driven my exposure towards design as a tool for change.

 "I am particularly interested in close relationships amongst other disciplines that revolve around the fundamental design principals of social-economical and eco-physical dimensions.
 I believe these dimensions and their interrelations, such as synergies and trade-offs are key sustainable solutions to any design problem."

-Plasma Studio, Intern
+Plasma Studio, Beijing, CN, Architectural Intern

 University of Nebraska-Lincoln, Lincoln, NE, US, MArch, Architecture